cherfia/chromiumly/README.md

 - `quality`: specifies the quality of the JPG export.
 The value ranges from 1 to 100, with higher values producing higher-quality images and larger file sizes.
 - `maxImageResolution`: specifies if all images will be reduced to the specified DPI value.
 Possible values are: `75`, `150`, `300`, `600`, and `1200`.
 - `flatten`: a boolean that, when set to true, flattens the split PDF files, making form fields and annotations uneditable.
+- `userPassword`: password for opening the resulting PDF(s).
+- `ownerPassword`: password for full access on the resulting PDF(s).
+- `embeds`: files to embed in the generated PDF (repeatable).
+This feature enables the creation of PDFs compatible with standards like [ZUGFeRD / Factur-X](https://fnfe-mpe.org/factur-x/), which require embedding XML invoices and other files within the PDF.

 ### PDF Engines